markmathur/DBHforTesting/testsManual/readme.md

 ## Setup-Run-Breakdown test

+This
+- creates a table ('tableForTesting')
+- adds a row
+- updates it and deletes it
+- and finally drops the table.

-On localhost, run it here (http://localhost/DBHforTesting/SRBtest.php){http://localhost/DBHforTesting/SRBtest.php}
+On localhost, run it here:  [localhost/DBHforTesting/SRBtest.php](http://localhost/DBHforTesting/SRBtest.php)